universityofgalway-library/dspace-pure-metadata-matching/docs/pure_uploader.md

 ## Notes

 - The script uses a persistent `requests.Session` for all API calls, with a 60-second timeout per request.
-- If `PURE_ROOT_API_KEY` is missing from the environment, a warning is printed and the run continues — all API calls will likely fail with authentication errors.
 - Progress bars (via `tqdm`) are shown at both the file level and the record level during processing.
-- Running against production (`--test False`) without verifying results in UAT first is not recommended.
+- Running against production (default, without `--test`) without verifying results in UAT first is not recommended.